Three Connected Perspectives

 Apply the induction principle for connectedness!

 Let U\mathcal{U} be an open cover of XX.
 Declare two points xx and yy of XX to be equivalent if and only if there is a chain in U\mathcal{U} from xx to yy and write xyx \sim y; indeed, this defines an equivalence relation on XX.
+This equivalence relation will be referred to as the equivalence relation determined by chains.

 Say that x0x_0 is a point of XX; define S={xX:xx0}S = \{x \in X : x \sim x_0\}.